Safe Spaces Policy

 - advocating for, or encouraging, any of the above behaviours.

 Participants asked to stop any harassing behaviour are expected to comply immediately.
 If a participant engages in abusive behaviour, event organizers retain the right to take actions to keep the event a welcoming environment for all participants.
 This includes warning the offender and/ or expulsion from the event or meeting.

 We expect participants to follow these rules at all community events and interactions, in person or online.

 If a participant is being abused or harassed, notices that someone else is being subjected to this or has any other relevant concerns, they are encouraged to contact a Gakyil member or event organiser immediately.

-There is no point in claiming to hold a safe & welcoming space if there are no sanctions we can use against those who violate it.
-In The Fundamental Principles of the Dzogchen Community, part 15, The Members of the Dzogchen Community, Rinpoche says that the Gakyil can withdraw membership of the community from repeated & unrepentant offenders who do not behave correctly.
+There is no point in claiming to hold a safe and welcoming space if there are no sanctions we can use against those who violate it.
+In The Fundamental Principles of the Dzogchen Community, part 15, The Members of the Dzogchen Community, Rinpoche says that the Gakyil can withdraw membership of the community from repeated and unrepentant offenders who do not behave correctly.